booktree/booktree/README.md

     If we feel that we need to start making closed source features to get money to continue delivering the best product we will do so.

+    If you are doing a similar project, we'd rather merge with you than compete.

 Planned development timetable at: [timetable.md](timetable.md).

 ### Why the business model may work